Torture by Authorities in [Singapore] [other countries]

 file a complaint either in Singapore or in the Philippines. ***

-of practices indicative of forced labor including the withholding of wages
+indicative of forced labor, including withholding of wages and passports,

-and passports.
-Migrant workers in low-wage and unskilled sectors such as
+occurred.
+Migrant workers in low-wage and unskilled sectors such as domestic

-domestic work, hospitality, and construction were vulnerable to labor
+work, hospitality, and construction were vulnerable to labor exploitation.

 noted that the country’s employer sponsorship system made legal migrant

-workers vulnerable to forced labor because they may not change employers
+workers vulnerable to forced labor because there are limited circumstances in

-without the consent of their employer.
-Freedom House
+which they may change employers without the consent of their employer.
+PROHIBITION OF CHILD

 Country Report 2020 Edition freedomhouse.org/country/singapore/freedom-world/2020 [accessed 8 July